No Overlooking Impact of New Hall of Famer Owens

 These days Owens is in failing health, a condition exacerbated by the recent passing of his wife, Dot, who died last month.
 He was unable to make the trip to downtown Charlotte on Wednesday for the announcement of the five people who would comprise the 2013 class of the NASCAR Hall of Fame.
 But he was watching from back home in Spartanburg, S.C., surrounded by his children, and surely delighted when a black and white visage of Owens in his prime, complete with white cowboy hat, appeared on a screen behind NASCAR chairman Brian France.

-Yes, Cotton Owens -- driver, owner, mechanical mastermind -- is soon to receive NASCAR's greatest honor, for a career that includes two championships as a driver in NASCAR's modified division, and another as an owner in what is now the Sprint Cup circuit.
+Yes, Cotton Owens -- driver, owner, mechanical mastermind -- is soon to receive NASCAR's greatest honor, for a career that includes two championships as a driver in NASCAR's modified division, and another as an owner in the Grand National (Cup) circuit.
 Inside the car, he won more than 100 modified trophies and lost a close battle with Lee Petty for the 1959 Cup title.
 Outside the car, he fielded vehicles that were usually some of the best around, complete with a stable of drivers that may remain unsurpassed to this day.
 Pearson, Junior Johnson, Mario Andretti, Ralph Earnhardt, Fireball Roberts, new Hall of Fame member Buck Baker -- they all drove for Owens, whose shop was once the center of a city once the center of the sport.

 Owens was among the top four vote-getters who didn't get in last year, and made it easily this time with 50 percent of the vote among the 54-person panel.
 Even so, with so many other nominees presenting such glittering resumes -- two-time champion drivers like Roberts and Tim Flock, multiple-time champion car owners Rick Hendrick and Richard Childress, pioneers like T. Wayne Robertson and Ray Fox -- his election was somewhat unexpected.
 Even so, there he was in that cowboy hat, alongside fellow 2013 inductees Herb Thomas, Len Wood, Baker and Rusty Wallace.